nanoframework/nanoFramework.IoT.TestStream/maintainer.md

 This will be adjusted with a git action later to browse existing agents and gather this information.
 So far, it's a manual gathering.

-Transform the pool into a multi stage, don't forget to indend everything:
+Transform the pool into a multi stage, don't forget to indent everything else in the yaml file:

 ```yml
 stages: